pharmbio/big-data_deeplearning/README.md

 2. Clone this repo to your uppmax account: `git clone https://github.com/pharmbio/big-data_deeplearning.git`

+3. Change directory to the cloned repo: `cd big-data_deeplearning`

-3. Execute start-notebook.py python script: `./start-notebook`
+4. Execute start-notebook.py python script: `./start-notebook`

 This script will do following: